amrith92/fluxgate/docs/ALGORITHMIC_DESIGN.md

 # Algorithmic Design Deep Dive

 FluxGate enforces rate limits through two cooperating tiers that balance precision and scalability.
-This document describes the data structures, scheduling strategy, and concurrency guarantees that allow the limiter to sustain high request volumes with bounded latency.
+This document describes the request lifecycle, the data structures that back each tier, and the adaptive controls that keep enforcement consistent under changing load.

+## Request journey

+Every decision starts at the policy compiler.
+YAML rules are flattened into a matcher graph composed of prefix tries for network ranges, wildcard-aware trees for routes, and attribute predicates.
+The graph is precomputed so that the runtime only performs pointer walks without allocating.
+Incoming requests are wrapped in lightweight contexts that expose IP, route, and arbitrary attributes.
+These fields are combined with a per-service secret to produce a stable 64-bit fingerprint, which anchors accounting in both tiers.

+Once the fingerprint is available, the runtime chooses a control strategy.
+A tier manager keeps a hot cache for dominant keys and a probabilistic sketch for the long tail.
+The manager updates both views on every request so that a key can move fluidly between tiers as traffic fluctuates.

-## Tier A hot key control
+## Tier A — precise guardianship

-Tier A stores keys that receive a large share of traffic.
-Each shard keeps a segmented LRU cache backed by a hybrid admission policy that combines a TinyLFU-inspired frequency sketch with a probationary FIFO window.
-The first time a key arrives it enters the probation window.
-A follow-up hit or a sufficiently high sketch score promotes the key into the precise GCRA cache.
-This two-phase approach reacts quickly to bursts while still filtering one-hit traffic.
-Eviction samples a handful of candidates and removes the entry with the weakest combined frequency and recency score so that cold keys fall out promptly while hot keys remain protected.

-The Generalized Cell Rate Algorithm models traffic as a virtual departure schedule.
-Every key maintains a theoretical arrival time that advances by the token period.
-Requests succeed when the current time plus burst allowance exceeds the stored arrival time.
-FluxGate implements this logic with compare-and-set loops on padded atomic longs.
-Shards map directly to CPU cores so that no two threads contend for the same atomic variable.
-The limiter returns a retry hint that equals the difference between the scheduled time and the current moment when a request is rejected.

-Tier A rotation relies on periodic maintenance tasks that prune expired entries.
-The segmented cache records the last access timestamp for each segment.
-Background threads sweep the coolest segment first, which minimizes work during heavy load and avoids pauses on the hot path.
+The hot tier focuses on keys that dominate throughput.
+Admission begins with a probation ring buffer that filters single-hit noise before keys enter the main cache.
+Residency is governed by a TinyLFU-style frequency sketch that approximates recent popularity with minimal memory.
+When a key survives the probation period and earns enough frequency, it is granted a dedicated exact limiter.

+Each exact limiter implements the Generalized Cell Rate Algorithm with lock-free compare-and-swap loops.
+The limiter stores the theoretical next-allowed arrival time in nanoseconds.
+On every request it subtracts the current time, decides whether the new arrival fits inside the configured burst envelope, and either grants the request or returns a precise retry-after interval.
+Because the state lives in a single atomic primitive, hot keys can be updated concurrently without global locks.

-## Tier B long tail accounting
+## Tier B — probabilistic stewardship

-Cold keys bypass the GCRA cache and are recorded in a windowed Count Min Log Sketch.
-The sketch is organized into multiple slices, each tied to an epoch counter.
-When a request touches a cell whose epoch is stale, the cell resets lazily before the new count is added.
-Counters use a logarithmic representation similar to Morris counting so that one byte can represent large values while retaining relative accuracy.

-FluxGate applies conservative updates across all hash rows to bound the probability of overcounting.
-Queries compute the minimum count across the rows that correspond to the key and aggregate results across the slices that fall inside the observation window.
-The number of slices controls the trade off between accuracy and memory footprint.

-A HeavyKeeper structure monitors the same stream to detect emerging hot keys.
-Each row in the structure maintains a candidate key, a score, and a decay factor.
-When a key collides with an existing candidate, the score increases; otherwise the score decays and the candidate may be replaced.
-Keys whose scores cross the promotion threshold migrate into Tier A where they gain precise enforcement.
+Keys that remain outside the hot cache are tracked by a count-min sketch with logarithmic counters.
+The sketch is laid out in slices; each slice covers a time window, and writes lazily reset stale cells the first time a request enters a fresh window.
+A rotor periodically advances the active slice to prevent counts from accumulating indefinitely.
+This approach ensures the sketch approximates request volume while keeping memory bounded.

+Detecting heavy hitters relies on a companion structure inspired by HeavyKeeper.
+Each request hashes into candidate slots that remember the currently suspected key and a decaying score.
+Matching requests refresh the score; mismatches decay it until a new candidate displaces the old one.
+When the score crosses a threshold, the key is promoted into Tier A. The same structure can emit ranked lists that feed heatmap diagnostics.

-## Adaptive limit scaling
+## Adaptive quota sharing

-Distributed deployments often share a global quota.
-FluxGate adjusts per instance limits using an exponentially weighted moving average of observed QPS.
-The estimator integrates request counts over a sliding window and smooths spikes to avoid oscillations.
-The limit scaler multiplies the global limit by the local share of traffic, yielding a target rate for the shard.
-Because shard adjustments apply during the token refill step, the limiter maintains stability even when the cluster topology changes.
+FluxGate often operates alongside other instances that share a global budget.
+To stay fair, every instance maintains an exponentially weighted moving average of observed queries per second.
+Optional gossip feeds provide cluster-wide estimates.
+A scaling component multiplies the configured global limit by the local share and clamps the result so that every instance receives at least a trickle of capacity.
+The runtime records the derived limit, the observed load, and the moving average so operators can reason about how quotas evolve over time.

-## Concurrency model
+## Concurrency posture

-Shards isolate state updates to per core arenas.
-Requests select a shard by hashing the key and taking a modulus of the configured shard count.
-Within a shard, Tier A entries use atomic operations without locking, and Tier B sketches rely on striped arrays padded to cache line boundaries.
-Maintenance work such as slice rotation and statistics publishing occurs on dedicated threads that coordinate through lightweight barriers, ensuring that request threads remain wait free.
+Hot-tier caches rely on short synchronized sections to protect eviction metadata, but the critical region is small because eviction samples only touch a handful of candidates.
+Exact limiters, sketches, and adaptive estimators all use atomic primitives to avoid blocking.
+Rotations in the sketch and adaptive state snapshots run under single-writer guards, ensuring only one thread pays the cost of resetting counters.
+The resulting pipeline keeps latency predictable even when multiple threads hammer the same keys.

-## Observability pipeline
+## Observability thread

-FluxGate exposes metrics that mirror the structure of the limiter.
-Counters report total requests, blocked attempts, Tier promotions, and memory consumption.
-Gauges track sketch saturation and cache occupancy.
-A heatmap reporter samples request latencies and key distribution so that operators can detect emerging hot spots before they impact customers.
-The metrics facade intentionally decouples the data model from any particular monitoring framework, allowing adapters to translate the information into Micrometer, Dropwizard, or custom registries.

-## Integration guidance

-Service owners integrate FluxGate by constructing a `FluxGate` instance during application startup.
-Policies load from YAML files or structured configuration stores.
-Incoming requests pass through the limiter before business logic executes.
-When the limiter denies a request, clients receive a `RetryAfter` value that encodes the wait time in milliseconds.
-The resilience4j adapter wraps the `FluxGate` check inside familiar decorators so that teams can reuse established resilience patterns without refactoring core logic.
+FluxGate emits events at two layers.
+Immediate decisions (allowed, throttled, retry-after) funnel into an abstract metrics interface so integrators can bridge into Micrometer, Dropwizard, or bespoke sinks.
+In parallel, an in-memory statistics view accumulates counters, the latest adaptive scaling state, and the current heavy-hitter list.
+Operators combine both streams to diagnose policy behavior, verify cache residency, and tune limits without touching the hot path.

-## Future extensions
+## Future explorations

-The current design prioritizes local decision making.
-Future work can explore optional shared state replication, GPU accelerated sketch updates, or automatic policy tuning based on downstream latency signals.
-These enhancements would retain the same architecture while expanding the scenarios in which FluxGate operates.
+The current design emphasizes local decision making.
+Future work could explore optional replication of sketch deltas, richer adaptive inputs such as downstream saturation, or pluggable eviction strategies that adapt to bursty tenants.
+These enhancements would extend the existing architecture without rewriting the hot path or policy compiler.